Composite artifact colors: Technical details

 In case of adapters that also have native color capabilities, such as the CGA, this technique can be further expanded by forming patterns out of the built-in colors - this way, the "real" subcarrier generated by the hardware will interfere with the "fake" one residing within the pixel patterns, causing the display to interpret the result as new, unique colors.

 In the PAL system, the phase of the subcarrier is interpreted differently from line to line, and the phase of the color burst is strictly required to change on alternate lines.
 This makes the tricks described above infeasible.
 SECAM uses frequency modulation, so generating artifact colors would require timing far more precise than synchronizing the pixel clock to the subcarrier frequency of either NTSC or PAL.
 For these reasons, artifact colors were generally only used with the NTSC color system.
 They are theoretically possible in any of them, due to the fact that in every analog television system, color information resides within the same bandwidth as luminance information.

-Artifact colors should not the confused with the more common horizontal blurring effect.
+Artifact colors should not be confused with the more common horizontal blurring effect.
 Horizontal blurring is an effect of using a composite video connection, where new colors are created by averaging individual pixel values.
 This is mainly due to the limited bandwidth of luminance and specially chrominance on analog systems.
 Contrary to artifact colors that are arbitrary, these new colors are completely dependent on the original values of adjacent pixels.
 Horizontal blurring is more pronounced at higher display resolutions and when saturated colors are used (specially blue and red).
 This effect was exploited by game artists on some machines (specially those capable of generating higher resolution graphics but having a limited color palette) through the use of dithering patterns.